-The fat content of milk is called "butterfat", and most of it is in the cream of the milk.
-Farmers would skim off the cream at the top of milk, and sell it to richer people, or use it to make desirable cheeses that would fetch a good price at market.
-Full-fat or higher-fat content cheeses were for richer folk.
-When the farmers made cheese for themselves, they made it from the milk left over, and skim milked cheeses came about.
+When the farmers made cheese for themselves, they made it from the milk left over after selling the cream separately, and skim-milk cheeses came about.
 Many traditional and now-desirable cheeses evolved to be made specifically from skim milk.
-One of the most famous skim milk cheeses is Parmesan.
+One of the most famous skim-milk cheeses is Parmesan.

-A traditional French gourmand approach to the question of fat in cheese was making sure there's *lots*.
-This approach entails ensuring that there was at least x amount of fat in a cheese, rather than the modern focus on not wanting more than x amount.
-Thus the now-traditional labels of double-cream (a minimum of 60% butterfat in the cheese) and triple-cream (a minimum of 70% butterfat in the cheese) came about.
+A traditional French gourmand approach to the question of fat in cheese was making sure there’s *lots*.
+This approach focusses on ensuring that there was at least x amount of fat in a cheese, rather than a modern “skinny food” focus on not wanting more than x amount.
+Thus the now-traditional labels of double-cream cheese (a minimum of 60% butterfat in the cheese) and triple-cream cheese (a minimum of 70% butterfat in the cheese) came about.

-After several decades of being educated by dieticians in newspapers and government publications, consumers seem to be responding by indicating that they want and will pay more for reduced fat cheeses, thus flipping on its head the whole history of what level of fat content in cheese was desirable.
+Some consumers now seem to be saying that they want and will pay more for reduced-fat cheeses, thus flipping on its head the whole history of what level of fat content in cheese was desirable and more costly.

-There are and always have been "natural" reduced fat cheeses that consumers can buy, such as cottage cheese.
-But what consumers seem to be saying is that they want the full-fat cheese types they like, but in reduced fat varieties.
-This poses a problem to cheesemakers.
+There are and always have been cheeses such as cottage cheese which by definition and by nature are low fat.
+But what some consumers seem to be saying is that they also want full-fat types of cheese that are the glory of Christmas cheese trays but in reduced fat versions.
+This poses a problem to cheesemakers because cheese types have been — historically and food chemistry-wise — intrinsically linked to the type of milk used.

-Commercial "reduced fat" cheeses are in fact "artificially reduced fat."
-Rather than making a cheese which traditionally just naturally has less fat in it, the manufacturer has made a traditionally higher fat cheese recipe, reduced the fat content in it, and compensated by using emulsifiers.
-The problem is that when you take cheeses traditionally made from whole milk, such as cheddar, and try to make them from skim milk instead, the cheese ends up with all the appeal of recycled sawdust, as the cheese was never designed for that kind of milk.
-Once people taste them, they aren't racing back to the store to buy them again.
-They don't like the texture, or the taste, or how the cheese acts in cooking.
+Consequently, manufacturers take a traditional higher fat cheese recipe and use various techniques to reduce the fat content in it.
+They often attempt to compensate by using emulsifiers.
+A challenge can be that when you take cheeses traditionally made from whole milk, such as cheddar, and try to make them from skim milk instead, the cheese ends up with all the appeal of coloured latex, as that particular cheese was never designed for a lower-fat milk.
+Once people taste these reduced-fat cheeses that they had told cheese makers that they wanted, they don’t always race back to the store to buy them again.
+They don’t like the texture, the taste, or how the cheese acts in cooking.

 Fat Content Categories

-Different countries and different agencies measure fat content differently; there are no standards.
+Different countries and different agencies measure fat content of cheeses differently; there are no standards.
 As well, there are informal categories for consumers, and formal categories for producers.

 |Fat free||fat content of less than .15%|